 21 Free Things to Do in Boston

-This is a list of free things to do while you're visiting Boston, including museums, tours, events, entertainment, places to eat and lots more, all with one low entrance price: $0.
+This is a carefully compiled list of free things to do while you're visiting Boston.
+It's been designed to skim and browse to your heart's content so that you can dip into the activities that intrigue you most.
+Read on to discover the city's best museums, tours, events, entertainment, places to eat and lots more—all with one low entrance price: $0.

 Now make no mistake—this isn't a list of second-rate destinations out in the suburbs where the buses don't run.
 These are major tourist attractions, most of which are in the downtown area and within easy walking distance of hotels and subway stops.

 I worked in the city for 18 years and know a thing or two about the sights.
 I started this list a number of years ago when my children were growing up, and frankly, I grew tired of taking out a bank loan every time we visited Beantown.
 That's when I realized there were many exciting things to do in Boston without having to spend a dime.

 - Irish Heritage Trail

 - U.S.S.
 Constitution

 - Massachusetts State House